hanfak/topics-to-learn/management-workflow/waterfall.md

 # Waterfall Methodology

+## What

 - Way of creating software, where software was planend, built and tested in distinct phases.
 - Figuring all things up front
+- Built on old engineering concepts for hardware/buildings etc

 ## Issues